 _ Having done popular in-person school visits for the last few years, I am now scheduling Zoom school visits throughout the Northeast specifically on the topic of historical mysteries and the facts behind them.

-The addition of "competitive titles" to a submission is relatively new, especially for fiction writers.
+The addition of “competitive titles” to a submission is relatively new, especially for fiction writers.
 In the past, editors did this kind of work prior to bringing a book to the table at acquisition meetings.
-Today, editors simply don't have time to do a truly deep dive into competitive titles, but having information about them is still essential to pitching a book for acquisition.
-It isn't enough for an editor (or agent) to fall in love with your book.
+Today, editors simply don’t have time to do a truly deep dive into competitive titles, but having information about them is still essential to pitching a book for acquisition.
+It isn’t enough for an editor (or agent) to fall in love with your book.
 Today, they have to deal with the pressure from marketing to prove this book has a place in the competitive book market.
 So your analysis will look at what books are in the market now that have similarities to yours, and will show how your specific book differs from the books already available.
-The number of titles you put on this list really shouldn't exceed ten and will probably be much lower.
+The number of titles you put on this list really shouldn’t exceed ten, but you will probably have well fewer.

 When listing competitive titles, be sure to give sufficient information to make it easy for the editor or agent to find the book you mean.
 There may be more than one book with the same title, so which one do you mean?
 To make identifying each book simple, include the full title, the author, publisher, format, and ISBN, as well as the year of publication.
 You’ll definitely want to prioritize recent books.
 Books published ten years ago or more will have little value to the “competitive title” list unless the book continues to sell really well.
 (For example, books like Charlotte’s Web or The Very Hungry Caterpillar are still competitive titles.)
 Don’t worry about sharing sales information for the titles as that kind of information is actually easier found by the editor or agent than by you.